Oluwaniyii/teledeus-stockon/README.md

 **code** : previously issued authorization code

-**redirect_url** : this must be the same with the success redirec url provided when creating your app
+**redirect_url** : this must be the same with the success redirect url provided when creating your app

 **client_id** : your app's client id, you can find thin in your developer dashboard [developer dashboard](https://tldstokon.herokuapp.com/developer)